PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_v0.26.md

 Due to the Melee controller ruleset, Mode 5 is incompatible with modes 1, 3, and 4.
 If you have Mode 5 set on one trigger and either 1, 3, or 4 on the other trigger, the other trigger will not output anything at all.

-# Analog Trigger Value Adjustment - ZL/ZR + Du/Dd
+# Analog Trigger Value Adjustment - B + L/R + Du/Dd

 * This shifts the user-defined limit for Analog Trigger Modes 4-6.
 * Press **B** + your trigger (**L/R**) + **D-pad Up** to increase or D-pad Down to decrease.